CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Results

 From our MD simulation results, we have observed that CH$_4$ molecules can undergo reflection and dissociation, leading to the formation of CH$_2$ and H$_2$ as the main process.
-Figure \ref{fig:dynamics} displays the final frames of the simulations for graphene (a) and GPNL (b), providing a visual representation of the observed dynamics.
-In the figures, C atoms forming graphene and GPNL are represented as gray spheres, adsorbed CH$_2$ molecules are depicted as black spheres for C atoms and white spheres for hydrogen atoms, while reflected molecules are represented by turquoise spheres for molecular hydrogen and purple spheres for C atoms.
-We have found that CH$_4$ molecules are unable to transmit through graphene, whereas in the case of GPNL, there is a probability of approximately 50\% for transmission, accompanied by dissociation and the production of molecular hydrogen.
-This behavior can be attributed to the porous nature of the materials and the impact energy of the emitted molecules.
-Additionally, we have observed that H$_2$ molecules travel faster than CH$_2$ molecules after reflection, owing to the distribution of kinetic energy.
+Figure \ref{fig:dynamics} displays a histogram of the counts of the final positions of the C and H atoms for the final frames of the simulations for graphene (a) and GPNL (b), providing a visual representation of the observed dynamics.
+This plot is used to count for the number of events with a probability of transmission, reflection, or absorption.
+In the figures, we correlated the visualization all the events to the histogram by shown the last frame of all the MD simulations in a single image where C atoms forming graphene and GPNL are represented as gray spheres, adsorbed CH$_2$ molecules are depicted as black spheres for C atoms and white spheres for hydrogen atoms, while reflected molecules are represented by turquoise spheres for molecular hydrogen and purple spheres for C atoms.
+Within our observations, we find that CH$_2$ molecules are more likely to binding to the carbon sheets.
+In alternative scenarios, both CH$_2$ and H$_2$ molecules are seen to dissociate after collision with the carbon sheets.
+A notable observation is the differential behavior of hydrogen molecules in graphene compared to GPNL.